rwst/yaccl/README.md

 #smiles: 1024
 #wildcard smiles: 979
 ```
-Yes, Wikidata has >110k compound classes, most of which (>81k) have unspecified stereochemistry, i.e. they are groups of stereoisomers.
+Yes, Wikidata has >110k compound classes, most of which (>81k) are compounds with unspecified stereochemistry, i.e. they are groups of stereoisomers.

 ### Contribute
 Most errors or inconsistencies are due to data, so please contribute to Wikidata.
 More involved and pressing is to add patterns to the items of the `biosyn` dataset, or even add missing classes to expand Wikidata's class ontology.